adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     # In a new Python environment
     $ pip install flwr

 Then, run the command below.
-You will be prompted to select a ML framework (choose :code:`PyTorch`), give a name to your project, and type in your developer name:
+You will be prompted to select one of the available templates (choose :code:`PyTorch`), give a name to your project, and type in your developer name:

 .. code-block:: shell